Bhagam Bhag: Reception

 The Times of India gave the film 3 out of 5 stars and stated, "The actors try hard, but the script and the dialogues let them down.
 Even the situations aren't funny enough, except for a few.
 Case in point, watch Paresh trying to chew a grenade and Govinda asking for a bite too.
 Funny!"
 Taran Adarsh of Bollywood Hungama gave the film 3 out of 5 stars and stated, "Bhagam Bhag will be loved for its comedy in the first hour, but the whodunit in the second hour tapers the impact."

 Gullu Singh of Rediff.com gave the film 2 out of 5 stars and stated, "The real hero of the film is Kumar.
 He outshines everyone and has some of the best dialogues in the film.
 He is a treat to watch."
 Indu Mirani of DNA India gave the film 0.5 out of 5 stars and stated, "Ever since Priyadarshan made Hera Pheri in 2000, he has been continually repeating the formula.
 When he doesn't do so, as with Kyon Ki (2005), he fails miserably."

 Sequel

-In November 2024, it was reported that Akshay Kumar has acquired the rights to Bhagam Bhag from Shemaroo and is working on the development of Bhagam Bhag 2.
+In November 2024, it was reported that Akshay Kumar had acquired the rights to Bhagam Bhag from Shemaroo and is working on the development of Bhagam Bhag 2.